How to Make Fall Spice Natural Handmade Soap...A Recipe (Mandarin Orange, Cinnamon, Clove...YUM)

 Directions for Making Fall Mandarin Spice Hot Process Soap:

-These are very basic directions.
-For a full tutorial with lots of pictures on how to make hot process soap, please see my article HERE.
+**NOTE: These are very basic directions.
+For a super complete tutorial with lots of pictures on how to make hot process soap (if you are new to soap making), please see my article HERE.
+Or, consider purchasing my How to Make Hot Process Soap eBook!
+(It's on sale now.)

 Keep in mind that making soap using lye (sodium hydroxide) is potentially very dangerous!
 Be sure to wear gloves and eye protection because lye is extremely caustic and can burn!
-Please read the article and do some extra research if you are new to soap making.
-This website is excellent for more information: TheNerdyFarmWife.com and OakHillHomestead.com both have excellent soap information.
+Please read the article linked above and do some extra research if you are new to soap making.

 Get your lye solution going.
 Measure out your water into a pyrex glass measuring container.
 I use one that is completely dedicated to making soap.
 Then pour your lye slowly into the water and mix well.
 I do this outside because making the solution creates fumes that can be dangerous.
 PLEASE BE SURE TO WEAR YOUR GLOVES AND EYE PROTECTION!
 I also wear long sleeves.